 The coursework unit is an opportunity for students to engage in real historical debate.
 You will be required to take three contrasting opinions on a particular historical issue and weigh up the strengths and weaknesses of the arguments using your own research and evidence.
-The focus of enquiry in this unit will be on Tudor rebellions, students will be given some choice in the exact piece of coursework they do.
+The focus of enquiry in this unit will be either the Abolition of the Slave Trade or Tudor rebellions, students will be given some choice in the exact piece of coursework they do.

 Methods of Teaching